 - A. On November 3, 2014, a Notice of Preparation (NOP) was distributed to appropriate agencies and parties for the purpose of obtaining written comments from the agencies and parties regarding the scope and content of environmental information and analysis which they wanted addressed in the EIR. - B. On November 20, 2014, the City held a scoping meeting with interested parties for the purpose of receiving comments on the scope of the EIR. - C. A Draft Environmental Impact Report (DEIR) was prepared for the Project and was circulated for public review and comment from July 1, 2015, through August 14, 2015.
 The DEIR was submitted to the State Clearinghouse for review on July 1, 2015 (State Clearinghouse No. 2014112001).
-Also on this date, notice of the availability of the DEIR was provided to appropriate agencies and the general public via a Notice of Completion sent to the State Clearinghouse and via mailed notice to all interested parties, and to persons living within 2,000 feet of the Project site. - D. On August 10, 2015, the City of Sunnyvale Planning Commission held a public hearing to receive oral comment on the DEIR. - E. On August 14, 2015, all comments received on the DEIR during the public comment period were responded to and included in a Final EIR, made available for public review on October 23, 2015. - F. Pursuant to CEQA Guidelines §15088(b), a written response was provided to each public agency on comments made by that public agency at least 10 days prior to the date of this certification. - G. On October 26, 2015, the Planning Commission conducted a duly and properly noticed public hearing on the Project and the EIR, and recommended that the City Council certify the EIR and approve the Project. - H. The Project and the EIR came before the City Council on November 17, 2015, at a duly and properly noticed public hearing.
-On this date, the City Council adopted the following findings, Mitigation Monitoring and Reporting Program, and Statement of Overriding Considerations.
+Also on this date, notice of the availability of the DEIR was provided to appropriate agencies and the general public via a Notice of Completion sent to the State Clearinghouse and via mailed notice to all interested parties, and to persons living within 2,000 feet of the Project site.
+The DEIR evaluated both the proposed project and a maximum build out/mixed use development scenario. - D. On August 10, 2015, the City of Sunnyvale Planning Commission held a public hearing to receive oral comment on the DEIR. - E. On August 14, 2015, all comments received on the DEIR during the public comment period were responded to and included in a Final EIR, made available for public review on October 23, 2015. - F. Pursuant to CEQA Guidelines §15088(b), a written response was provided to each public agency on comments made by that public agency at least 10 days prior to the date of this certification. - G. On October 26, 2015, the Planning Commission conducted a duly and properly noticed public hearing on the Project and the EIR, and recommended that the City Council certify the EIR and approve the Rezone from M-S to R3/PD and PF and General Plan Amendment from Industrial to Residential Medium Density and Public Facilities..